 L&D Opportunities in the Workplace

 Workplace training programs have existed for many decades, with many traditionally being implemented in a ‘top down’ manner for compliance purposes.
-In recent years, we have seen a shift occur with corporate training schemes applying aspects of Continuing Professional Development alongside other formal and obligatory elements of workplace training.
+In recent years, we have seen a shift occur with corporate training schemes applying aspects of Continuing Professional Development alongside other formal and obligatory elements of workplace development and training.

 After decades of research and experimentation, L&D professionals have outlined that a more successful learning and development strategy is one that outlines the skills and competencies needed across a complete workforce in order for an organization to thrive.

-This is not to say that traditional compliance training doesn’t belong in the workplace, but that employees will feel more invested in these learning opportunities if organizations also offer complementary initiatives that facilitate their professional and personal growth ambitions.
+This is not to say that traditional compliance training doesn’t belong in the workplace, but that employees will feel more invested in these workplace learning opportunities if organizations also offer complementary initiatives that facilitate their professional and personal growth ambitions.